heisand/NWN/README.md

 - Removal of structural and other errors, e.g. synsets with duplicate words.

 ### Extending the wordnet

-by discovering new hypernym relations based on word embeddings and a scoring function for hypernyms
+New words are constantly formed, but it is highly expensive to manually extend and maintain such taxonomies.
+Wordnets then tend to suffer from inefficient coverage.
+An attempt to extend the Norwegian Wordnet was performed by discovering new hypernym relations based on word embeddings and a scoring function for hypernyms.

-...

 ## Using the wordnet
 It is possible to navigate the resource in the Protégé software.
 The software is